SuperDARN/pydarn/docs/user/coord_time.md

 !!!
 Note
     These same key words can also be used in the summary plot method to plot coordinate-time data in summary format.

+!!!
+Note
+    In some circumstances the radar is likely to not be located at the 'bottom' of the plot like in the range-time plots, but can be located at a higher lat or lon.
+Please be aware of the geometry of the system when interpreting data in this plot style.